colejd/OculusEye/README.md

-#Oculus Eye
+#OculusEye
-####AR software for the Oculus Rift DK1 via two Playstation 3 Eye cameras
+OculusEye is an open-source wearable augmented reality platform with a focus on cost-effectiveness.
+The software portion of this project is based on OpenCV 3.0.
+The hardware is comprised of cheaply available parts: two Playstation 3 Eye cameras, and a modular, 3d-printable mount (/etc/models).

 ![Photo of prototype](http://i.imgur.com/MxHzK2b.jpg)
 [![OculusEye Prototype Footage](http://img.youtube.com/vi/RTLH47_6cyU/0.jpg)](http://www.youtube.com/watch?v=RTLH47_6cyU)